helix-editor/helix/README.md

 > Note: Installing runtime is not required for linux packages or binaries.

 Helix requires extra files for syntax highlighting and themes.
-To install, copy the `runtime/` folder to the directory bellow.
+To install, copy the `runtime/` folder to the directory below.

 | OS            | Path                  |
 |---------------|-----------------------|